w3reality/es6-esm-boilerplate/README.rst

 Why we do this?

 This module building pattern shines especially when we deal with the NPM module ecosystem.
-Webpack can bundle any NPM modules listed in ``package.json`` just using ``require()`` regardless of module types.
+Webpack can bundle any NPM dependencies listed in ``package.json`` regardless of their module types.
-So, with Webpack, we can expose whatever combination of existing NPM modules wrapped as an ES module; and we can consume them by simply ``import``-ing the ES module while keeping our code base ES6-based.
+So, with Webpack, we can expose any combination of existing NPM packages wrapped as an ES module; and we can consume them by simply ``import``-ing the ES module while keeping our code base ES6-based.

 Input/output structure